-At February 28, 2017, we had total leverage outstanding of \$1,126 million, which represented 26% of total assets.
-Our current policy is to utilize leverage in an amount that represents approximately 30% of our total assets.
-As the MLP market has recovered from the recent downturn, we have been operating with leverage levels less than our stated policy.
-On April 20, 2017, based on our recommendation, the Board of Directors modified our policy on target leverage levels to a range of 25%-30%, effective June 30, 2017.
-We believe incorporating a range of target leverage levels is more appropriate given the volatility in MLP prices experienced over the past several years.
-See Information Regarding Changes to Investment Policy on page 35.
-Total leverage was comprised of \$767 million of Notes, \$59 million of borrowings outstanding under our unsecured term loan (the "Term Loan") and \$300 million of MRP Shares.
-At February 28, 2017, we did not have any borrowings outstanding under our unsecured revolving credit facility (the "Credit Facility"), and we had \$1 million of cash and cash equivalents.
-As of April 21, 2017, we had no borrowings outstanding under our Credit Facility, \$116 million outstanding under our Term Loan, and we had \$1 million of cash and cash equivalents.
+At August 31, 2017, we had total leverage outstanding of \$1,039 million, which represented 29% of total assets.
+Our current policy is to utilize leverage in an amount that represents approximately 25%-30% of our total assets.
+At quarter end, total leverage was comprised of \$747 million of Notes and \$292 million of MRP Shares.
+At August 31, 2017, we did not have any borrowings outstanding under our unsecured revolving credit facility (the "Credit Facility") or our unsecured term loan (the "Term Loan"), and we had \$40 million of cash and cash equivalents.
+As of October 20, 2017, we had no borrowings outstanding under our Credit Facility, \$11 million outstanding under our Term Loan, and we had \$2 million of cash and cash equivalents.